Rabbid76/graphics-snippets/documentation/model_view_projection_depth.md

 Since the Z-axis is the [Cross product](https://en.wikipedia.org/wiki/Cross_product) of the X-axis and the Y-axis, it points out of the viewport and appears to be inverted.

 To compensate the difference in the direction of the Z-axis in view space in compare to normalized device space the Z-axis has to be inverted.
-A typical OpenGL projection matrix (e.g. [`glm::ortho`](https://glm.g-truc.net/0.9.9/api/a00243.html), [`glm::perspective`](https://glm.g-truc.net/0.9.9/api/a00243.html#ga747c8cf99458663dd7ad1bb3a2f07787) or [`glm::frustum`](https://glm.g-truc.net/0.9.9/api/a00243.html#ga0bcd4542e0affc63a0b8c08fcb839ea9)) turns the right handed system to a left handed system and mirrors the Z-axis.
+A typical OpenGL projection matrix (e.g. [`glm::ortho`](https://glm.g-truc.net/0.9.9/api/a00243.html), [`glm::perspective`](https://glm.g-truc.net/0.9.9/api/a00243.html#ga747c8cf99458663dd7ad1bb3a2f07787) or [`glm::frustum`](https://glm.g-truc.net/0.9.9/api/a00243.html#ga0bcd4542e0affc63a0b8c08fcb839ea9)) turns the right handed system to a left handed system by flipping the Z-axis.

-That means, if you use a (typical) projection matrix (and no other transformations), then the vertex coordinates are equal to the view space coordinates.
+That means, if you use a (typical) projection matrix that flips the z-axis (and no other transformations), then the vertex coordinates are equal to the view space coordinates.
 The X-axis is to the right, the Y-axis is upwards and the Z-axis points out of the view.

 In simplified words, in normalized device space the camera points in +Z. In view space (before the transformation by a typical projection matrix) the camera points in -Z.